-Curriculum / Visual Arts Program Name: Springboard to Learning Residencies Submitted By: John Grapperhaus
+Program Name: Springboard to Learning Residencies

+Submitted By: John Grapperhaus

-Connection to TP3.0 / District Priorities / Academic Priorities Description Strategy to accomplish your Target Pillar 2: THE DISTRICT ADVANCES FAIRNESS AND EQUITY ACROSS ITS SYSTEM Pillar 3: DISTRICT CULTIVATES TEACHERS AND LEADERS Pillar 4: ALL STUDENTS LEARN TO READ AND SUCCEED Pillar 5: COMMUNITY PARTNERSHIPS AND RESOURCES SUPPORT THE DISTRICT'S TRANSFORMATION PLAN Springboard and St. Louis Public Schools have worked in collaboration to strengthen the Core Subjects and Fine Arts in the District by providing teaching artists who serve within the schools and classrooms to enhance instruction through arts integration.
+Pillar 2: The District Advances Fairness and Equity across its System Pillar 3: District Cultivates Teachers and Leaders Academic Priorities Pillar 4: All Students Learn to Read and Succeed Pillar 5: Community Partnerships and Resources support the District's Transformation Plan Springboard and St. Louis Public Schools have worked in collaboration to strengthen the Core Subjects and Fine Arts in the District by providing teaching artists who serve within the schools and classrooms to enhance instruction through arts integration.
 The teaching artists work collaboratively with the classroom teacher to integrate instruction within the curriculum framework to deepen content knowledge and skills.
 Schools apply for this partnership through the Office of Curriculum and Instruction and partnerships are determined collaboratively between Springboard and SLPS.
-250 classrooms will receive an arts integration residency provided by a staff-teaching artist.
+Strategy to accomplish 250 classrooms will receive an arts integration residency your Target provided by a staff-teaching artist.
 Residencies will be designed an adjusted to address state standards.
-Residencies are designed to increase student engagement and Strategy Sponsor/Owner(s) love of learning.
-John Grapperhaus (including support from Steve Sandbothe Springboard Senior Program Director) Impact Group(s) Pre-K teachers Pre-K students Key Performance Indicators Pre-Kstudents Increase in student engagement in all subjects.
-Observed and documented demonstration and growth of the "4 C's", critical thinking, collaboration, communication, and creativity.
+Residencies are designed to increase student engagement and love of learning.
+Strategy Sponsor/Owner(s) John Grapperhaus (including support from Steve Sandbothe Springboard Senior Program Director) Impact Group(s) Pre-K teachers Pre-K students Key Performance Increase in student engagement in all subjects.
+Indicators Observed and documented demonstration and growth of the "4 C's", critical thinking, collaboration, communication, and creativity.
 Improvement in student engagement, behavior, and overall classroom environment.
 Improved teacher instruction, satisfaction, and retention.
-Key Action Steps • Principals and teachers apply to SLPS Springboard Coordinator to receive this program.
+Key Action Steps Principals and teachers apply to SLPS Springboard Coordinator Key Action Steps Principals and teachers apply to SLPS Springboard Coordinator to receive this program.

-Collaboration on lesson plans Implementation of arts integration strategies in class Observe and assess residencies based on the "4 C's", critical thinking, collaboration, communication, and creativity.
+Implementation of arts integration strategies in class Observe and assess residencies based on the "4 C's", critical thinking, collaboration, communication, and creativity.
 '21-22 Budgeted To be determined (TBD)

-Curriculum / Visual Arts Program Name: Springboard to Learning Wolf Trap ECE Job-Embedded PD Submitted By: John Grapperhaus
+Program Name: Springboard to Learning Wolf Trap ECE Job-Embedded PD

+Submitted By: John Grapperhaus